 How Much Does Business Insurance Cost?

 Business insurance is a strange beast.
 Most of us understand that insuring our homes and cars makes sense: They cost a lot and would be hard to replace if damaged or destroyed.
 But, when it comes to business insurance, many entrepreneurs wonder how much it costs.
 After all, most people never expect their homes or cars to be damaged or destroyed either—yet we still take out homeowners and auto policies.
 The reason for that is simple: Because things do go wrong.
 Homes burn down; automobiles get into accidents; businesses fold unexpectedly.
 It’s not pretty, but these events happen regularly, at least once every year, on average (and sometimes more).
 And even though you may know that risk exists, there are situations where you can’t fully anticipate what might happen, which makes business insurance important for any small business owner who wants to protect their operation.
+With business insurance, you can minimize your risks and ensure your company isn’t crushed by one (or several) unexpected occurrences like theft losses, lawsuits, natural disasters, or employee injuries.
+This guide will help you figure out precisely what type of coverage your small business needs so you can develop an effective plan for protecting yourself from risk as a small-business owner in Arizona.

 Do I Need Business Insurance?